cosminadrianpopescu/azul/README.md

 clipboard was difficult.
 Especially when working from tty or over ssh.

 In this respect, zellij was a big step forward.
 Open the terminal content inside vim and I was done.
-But still, it was a shortcut to click to open the content, copy whatever was to copy and then close the editor to go back to the terminal.
+But still, it was a shortcut to press to open the content, copy whatever was to copy and then close the editor to go back to the terminal.